Scientific Research Red Light Therapy

 • Population: Adults with MDD.

-• Main findings:
+• Key findings:

-• Dose-dependent neurometabolite changes (NAA, Cho, Cr)
+• Dose-dependent changes in neurometabolites (NAA, Cho, Cr)

-• Study type: Randomized, double-blind dose-comparison trial.
+• Study type: Randomized double-blind dose comparison study.

 1. Zhang R., et al. Mechanisms & efficacy of PBM in inflammatory disease (2023)